RobotLocomotion/drake/examples/multibody/four_bar/README.md

 # Four-Bar Linkage Example
 This planar four-bar linkage demonstrates how to use a bushing to approximate a closed kinematic chain.
-It loads an SDF model from the file "four_bar.sdf" into MultiBodyPlant.
+It loads an SDF model from the file "four_bar.sdf" into MultibodyPlant.
 It handles the closed kinematic chain by replacing one of the four-bar's revolute (pin) joints with a bushing ([drake::multibody::LinearBushingRollPitchYaw](https://drake.mit.edu/doxygen_cxx/classdrake_1_1multibody_1_1_linear_bushing_roll_pitch_yaw.html)) whose force stiffness and damping values were approximated as discussed below.